-We have begun accepting applications to the leading program for doctoral education as of FY 2020.
+We are accepting applications to the leading program for doctoral education.

 The object of this program is to nurture the ‘brain information architect’, who will collaborate with industry and overseas partners to open up a new horizon of technology grounded in an understanding of the human.

 We educate brain information architects who are capable of: